Cam Spencer

-Cameron Spencer (born April 6, 2000) is an American college basketball player for the Rutgers Scarlet Knights of the Big Ten Conference.
-He previously played for the Loyola Greyhounds.
+Cameron Spencer (born April 6, 2000) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+He played college basketball for the Loyola Greyhounds, the Rutgers Scarlet Knights, and the UConn Huskies.

-Early life and high school career
+Early life

-Spencer grew up in Davidsonville, Maryland and attended the Boys' Latin School of Maryland in Baltimore.
+Spencer grew up in Davidsonville, Maryland, and attended the Boys' Latin School of Maryland in Baltimore, Maryland.
 He was named the Maryland Interscholastic Athletic Association (MIAA) Player of the Year as a senior after he averaged 25 points, seven rebounds, and 4.5 assists per game.

 College career

 Spencer began his college basketball career with the Loyola Greyhounds.
 He averaged ten points, 3.1 assists, and 3.4 rebounds in 23 games before suffering a hip injury and was named to the Patriot League All-Freshman team.
 Spencer missed most of his sophomore season while recovering from his hip injury.
 He returned for the final five games of the season and averaged 10.2 points.
-Spencer was named first team All-Patriot League as a junior after averaging 18.9 points, 4.8 rebounds, 3.2 assists, and 2.3 steals per game.
+Spencer was named first-team All-Patriot League as a junior after averaging 18.9 points, 4.8 rebounds, 3.2 assists, and 2.3 steals per game.
 Following the end of the season, Spencer entered the NCAA transfer portal.